 Official Israeli response and condemnation

-The Israeli Prime Minister’s Office said Asif’s call was ‘shocking’ and that a government trying to bring about peace can’t use that kind of language.
-Gideon Sa’ar, the Foreign Minister, said the comments were obvious and false accusations against Jewish people with a history of inciting violence, and warned that Israel will protect itself against anyone who promises to destroy it.
+The Israeli Prime Minister’s Office called Asif’s statement “outrageous” and said a government that says it will help with peace can’t use that kind of language.
+Gideon Sa’ar, Israel’s Foreign Minister, said the remarks were obvious, hateful lies about Jews, and said Israel will defend itself against anyone who says they will destroy it.

 Implications for Pakistan’s credibility and regional mediation